MikeWooster/api-client/README.md

-# Python Client Abstraction
+# Python API Client

-I have often found that I am constantly writing similar clients to in order to provide an abstraction around a third party API.
+A client for communicating with an api should be a clean abstraction over the third part api you are communicating with.
+It should be easy to understand and have the sole responsibility of calling the endpoints and returning data.

-This client abstraction aims to reduce the overhead of writing the client, and should allow the consumer of the APIs to focus on the high level implementation, rather than the design of the client itself.
+To achieve this, `APIClient` takes care of the other (often duplicated) responsibilities, such as authentication and response handling, moving that code away from the clean abstraction you have designed.

 ## Quick links
 1. [Installation](#Installation)